Skip to main content

 "Consumer Duty pushes companies beyond just providing information; they have to check it's landing and leading to good outcomes."

-— Phil Courtney, Humans and Money
+Philip Courtney, Founder, Humans and Money

-Focusing On Outliers
+Focusing on Outliers

 When looking at data, many organisations zero in on averages, but the outliers can be revealing.

-“If 90% of people read a crucial document, that sounds great,” Phil says, “but what about the 10% who didn’t?
+"If 90% of people read a crucial document, that sounds great, but what about the 10% who didn't?
+That group could include vulnerable customers who need extra care."

 Examining these outliers is a core part of behavioural best practice and helps you spot potential compliance risks or usability barriers.